About

 Employment

-According to the U.S. Bureau of Labor Statistics, electrical and electronics engineers hold about 291,000 jobs in the U.S. This represents 19.4% of the 1.5 million jobs held by engineers in the U.S. Almost every industry has a need to employ electrical engineers.
+According to the U.S. Bureau of Labor Statistics, electrical and electronics engineers hold about 327,000 jobs in the United States.
+Almost every industry has a need to employ electrical and electronics engineers.
+Electrical and electronics engineers work in industries including research and development, engineering services, manufacturing, telecommunications, and the federal government.
 Click here to learn about employment of electrical engineers by industry sector.

 Primary Job Functions

-Note: Most resources in this section are provided by IEEE and the US Department of Labor, Bureau of Labor Statistics.
+Note: Some resources in this section are provided by IEEE and the US Department of Labor, Bureau of Labor Statistics.

 Science